igm-studio/igm-ide/.github/SECURITY.md

 | 4.0.x   | :white_check_mark: |
 | < 4.0   | :x:                |

-(this table is fake as I just started development :P)
 ## Reporting a Vulnerability

 Use this section to tell people how to report a vulnerability.